 - Then, watch for 5th candlestick to break above 4th bullish one

-- Traders take a long position once price breaks above the 4th candlestick
+- Traders take a long position once the price breaks above the 4th candlestick

 - Place stop below the base of the 4th candle

-- Some traders take a short position once price falls below 4th candle
+- Some traders take a short position once the price falls below 4th candle

-- Then place stop above the 4th candle
+- Then place the stop above the 4th candle